DOCtorActoAntohich/aos2-bot/README.md

 - Display AP As Percentage: **OFF**
 - Display Attack Indicator: **ON**

-While keeping the game open in the background, execute `make run` in console.
+With the environment activated, execute `python -m emi` in the terminal.
 To stop, press `Ctrl+C`.

 ## Issues